PaymentSuite/paymentsuite/README.md

         "dpcat237/stripe-bundle": "dev-master"
     },

-Then you have to use composer to update your project dependencies
+Then you have to use composer to update your project dependencies.

     php composer.phar update

-And register StripeBundle in your `AppKernel.php` file
+And register StripeBundle in your `AppKernel.php` file.

     return array(
         // ...